-We set our baseline year for business travel before COVID and before remote work was widely embraced.
+Fiscal year 2019 was our baseline year for business travel - before COVID and before remote work was widely embraced.
 So, while our 25% travel emissions reduction goal has remained on track for the past two years, it was partly because travel stopped altogether.
-Now that it has resumed, we're on borrowed time.
-As we look to the future, there are two forces that threaten to shoot us back up to pre-COVID levels quickly, and even exceed them:
+We were essentially living on borrowed time.
+Now that travel has resumed, there are three forces that have pushed our emissions well beyond our pre-COVID baseline: